When information is quoted, paraphrased, or summarized, the source of that information must be documented and acknowledged.

 ICMJE Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (formerly Uniform Requirements for Manuscripts Submitted to Biomedical Journals (Vancouver Style) Instructions from the International Committee of Medical Journal Editors on preparing manuscripts for submission to the participating journals.

-The following writing guides may also be of interest:
+The following resources may also be of interest

 Communication Skills for the Biosciences: A Graduate Guide